kfjml/Skyrmion-U-Net-Hands-On-Session/README.md

 conda env create -f environment_gpu_v2.yml
 ```

 `environment_gpu_v2.yml` is also a YAML file, but in this case, the TensorFlow package version (important package, details see section 5) is not specified.
 It will automatically search for a suitable package version.
 It's possible that during the previous installation attempt, the `skyrmion_unet_gpu` environment was already created.
-Before this new installation can proceed successfully, the environment must be deleted.
+In this case, before this new installation can proceed successfully, the environment must be deleted.
 This process is explained in section 4.
 If this second installation also **does not** work, try the following command (**do not** execute if either of the previous environment installation commands succeeded):

 ```
 conda env create -f environment_gpu_v3.yml